Combining social insurance contributions from abroad

 For example, if you are applying for Illness Benefit, send a copy of your E104 with your application for Illness Benefit.
 It will speed up the processing of your application.
 If you don’t have form E104 from the relevant EU countries you have worked in, once you state the other countries you have worked in on your application form, the Department of Social Protection will get the relevant details for you.

 When applying for Invalidity Pension, each EU country is classified as either a Type A or a Type B country.
-Your Invalidity Pension will be calculated differently depending on whether you have worked in a Type A or Type B country - see ‘Invalidity Pension’ in Further Information below.
+Your Invalidity Pension will be calculated differently depending on whether you have worked in a Type A or Type B country - see ‘Invalidity Pension’ under Further Information below.

 Before coming to Ireland, you should check with the local social security office in the country you are working in about the appropriate documentation to bring with you.
 For State pensions, the DSP requests your social insurance contribution history directly from the other state.